jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 Kent Beck provides a great review of how coupling and cohesion affect the cost of modification in his [A Daily Practice of Empirical Software Design](https://www.youtube.com/watch?v=yBEcq23OgB4&t=901s) presentation at DDD Europe 2023.

-Beck recounts how Constantine and Yourdon examined multiple programs and IBM and compared the ones that were cheap to change against those that were expensive to change.
+Beck recounts how Constantine and Yourdon examined multiple programs at IBM and compared the ones that were cheap to change against those that were expensive to change.
 What was common among the cheap-to-change programs, and what was common among the expensive-to-change programs?
 Their analysis follows this logical conclusion:
 * The cost of software is approximately equal to the cost of change.
 * The cost of change is approximately equal to the cost of the major changes.
 That is, the cost of major changes compared to the cost of the minor changes dominates the cost of all changes.
 Therefore, we can ignore the cost of the minor changes.
 * The cost of change is approximately equal to the proximity of cascading dependency in the change, which Constantine and Yourdon called _Coupling_.